 Webinar | Financial Institutions & Products Litigation in the Wake of the Pandemic

-On Sept.
-24, PF2 CEO Gene Phillips will be among the speakers at this Bloomberg Intelligence event.
-Gene will be joined by Uri Itkin, partner at Kasowitz Benson Torres LLP; Elliott Stein, Senior Litigation Analyst at Bloomberg Intelligence; and John Taylor QC, commercial silk at Fountain Court Chambers.
+PF2 CEO Gene Phillips is among the speakers at this Bloomberg Intelligence event, where he is joined by Uri Itkin, partner at Kasowitz Benson Torres LLP; Elliott Stein, Senior Litigation Analyst at Bloomberg Intelligence; and John Taylor QC, commercial silk at Fountain Court Chambers.

 The event will take place on Sept.
 24, 2020 at 10 am Eastern Time / 3 pm UK Time.

-This article, co-written by Mark Adelson and PF2's Gene Phillips, concerns itself with potential shortcomings in the ratings processes used to provide new-issue and surveillance ratings of collateralized debt obligation (CLO) securities during the coronavirus pandemic.
+This article concerns itself with potential shortcomings in the ratings processes used to provide new-issue and surveillance ratings of collateralized debt obligation (CLO) securities during the coronavirus pandemic.

 The authors find the language used by the rating agencies to be hazy.
 Aside from the lack of transparency as to how ratings are being produced, the authors find that the rating agencies are deviating with some regularity from their published methodologies, and that there are inconsistencies among the deviations themselves.